toni-santos/lbaw-earworm/docs/pa.md

 > Screenshot of the video plus the link to the lbawYYgg.mp4 file.

 ![Making of the Video](video.png)

----

-## Revision history

-Changes made to the first submission:
-1. First submission
-1. ..

 ***
 GROUP 22123, 03/01/2023